Georges Kopp

-Georges Kopp (10 October 1902 – 15 July 1951) was a Belgium-educated engineer and inventor of Russian descent.
+Georges Kopp (10 October 1902 – 15 July 1951) was a Belgian-educated engineer and inventor of Russian descent.
 He is best known for his friendship with George Orwell, whom he commanded in the Spanish Civil War when both men were volunteers in the fight against fascism.

 Early life and education

 Georges Kopp was born in St. Petersburg to Russian parents with Ashkenazi Jewish origins.

 In 1909, the family fled Tzarist Russia and settled close to Brussels in Schaerbeek.
 The family moved again in 1915 to Lausanne, Switzerland, before returning to Schaerbeek in 1920, where Kopp studied civil engineering at the Université libre de Bruxelles.

 Career

 Engineering

 In 1921, Kopp’s father died, leaving the family in debt and forcing Kopp to interrupt his studies to earn money, working as an engineer to support his family, initially living with his mother in Schaerbeek.

 Kopp worked for a firm of heating manufacturers (Société Chaurobel) from 1923 until 1932.
 In 1925, he married Germaine Warnotte, the daughter of a prominent socialist and together they raised five children over the next ten years.
 The onset of the Great Depression resulted in Kopp being laid off from work in 1933.
 He struggled to make a living as a consultant, running up bills and allegedly having affairs.
 Germaine, discovering his infidelity, divorced him in 1935.
 The following year, after an argument with his mother, Kopp left for France to consider his future, overwhelmed with regret and missing his family.